dchester/zcss/README.md

  */
 ```

-The ampersand must appear exclusively at the beginning of the selector.
+The ampersand must appear exclusively at the beginning of the selector (similarly to the `&` in [css-nesting](https://tabatkins.github.io/specs/css-nesting/))